phantware2/AL_ReportDevelopment/README.md

 ### Data Item Triggers

 - PreDataItem:
-  This is called before that data item actually start executing
+  This is called before that data item actually start executing.
+This is called or executed when you run the report before the data is get loaded into the report or when the report started.
+It is commonly used for filtering if you want to filter some records for this table based on some fixed things or maybe something which user input on the request page.

 - AfterGetRecords:
-  This is called when every record of that particular data item is fetched
+  This is called when every record of that particular data item is fetched.
+It is executed N number of times where N is number of Records in that particular table.

 - PostDataItems:
   This is called at the end of that data item